 Correction: “Hello, how is everything going?”

 Example Mistake: I have known him for always.
 I saw him since last year.

-Tip: You use “for” if you don’t have to calculate the period of time, because the amount of time is indicated in the sentence already.
-You use “since” if you have to calculate the period of time, because you only have the starting point.
+You use “for” if you don’t have to calculate the time (because the amount of time is indicated in the sentence already).
+You use “since” if you do have to calculate it, because you only have the starting point.

-Correction: I have lived here for two months.
-(You don’t have to calculate, you know the period is “two months.” ) / I have lived here since 1975.
-(You have to calculate now.
-If you came in 1975—the starting point—and now it’s 2016.)
+Correction: I have lived here for two months. / I have lived here since 1975.

 Example Mistake: (In an academic paper) If u want to know my opinion tho, IDK who should be president.